alexdobrianski/TOTAL_ENCRYPTION/readme.txt

 - key (used for encryption),
 - original video (used for key generation) published on youtube,

-First person provided correct decrypted message before 10 October, 2013 will win 10 Lunaro Sterlings award.
+First person provided correct decrypted message before 10 November, 2013 will win 100 Lunaro Sterlings award.
 Deciphered text send via e-mail to adobri@shaw.ca with subject "Encryption Challenge.
 Prize" and one line of deciphered text.